 Even if you are lactose intolerant, many options exist that allow you to enjoy the nutrition and health benefits of dairy without having to ditch it for a nondairy alternative.
 Whether it’s choosing lactose-free milk or other dairy foods that are naturally lower in lactose, like yogurt or natural cheeses (such as cheddar, Swiss or mozzarella), there is a solution for everyone in the dairy case.

 Disease and Risk Reduction

-Current dietary guidelines recommend three servings of low-fat or fat-free milk, cheese or yogurt daily, acknowledging that the dairy group contributes many important nutrients.
+Current dietary guidelines recommend three servings of low-fat or fat-free milk, cheese or yogurt daily, for adults and children 9 years and older, acknowledging that the dairy group contributes many important nutrients.
 These recommendations are supported by scientific evidence that shows milk, as part of a balanced diet, has been associated with improved bone health, lower risk of cardiovascular disease, reduced risk of Type 2 diabetes and improvements in weight management.

 Recovery Benefits for Athletes

 Athletes who are looking to dairy beverages as a post-exercise recovery product must remember that carbohydrates and quality protein are behind the benefits of choosing cow’s milk.
 Research in adult athletes has shown that the high-quality protein profile of cow’s milk is well suited for recovery, containing both fast-acting protein for immediate recovery and slow-acting protein for long-term healing and muscle building.
 Additionally, the proteins in milk are complete, which means that every glass contains a full mix of the essential amino acids our bodies need.

 Next time you’re choosing a beverage from the dairy case, take a closer look at the ingredient list and nutrition facts panel and see what you find – real cow’s milk may be a better bet than you thought!
 Test your knowledge and learn more here.